Galaxy Note 8 ties iPhone 8 Plus in camera tests

 While its video is merely great and its background-blur algorithms unreliable, the Samsung gained on its competition with its outstanding detail and color in everyday settings and super-fast autofocus.
 Its zoom also outperformed the iPhone’s.

-Low light photos also showed less noise and more detail than its rivals, though HDR mode tended to clip highlights and highly backlit subjects didn’t turn out well.
+Low-light photos also showed less noise and more detail than its rivals, though HDR mode tended to clip highlights and highly backlit subjects didn’t turn out well.
 But we all know better than to shoot in a dark room against a bright window, right?

-Of course, a lot depends on what you want the camera for, whether you need this or that mode, and most importantly, whether you’d ever switch from iOS to Android or vice versa.
+Of course, a lot depends on what you want the camera for, whether you need this or that mode, and, most importantly, whether you’d ever switch from iOS to Android, or vice versa.

 But with a class-leading camera and display, the Note 8 is certainly a good bet if you’re deep into the mobile photography game.
 But with the Pixel 2 right around the corner, you might want to hold onto your wallet for just a little longer.Featured Image: Darrell Etherington